 When you interact with us we will collect some personal information including without limitation your name, contact details and details regarding products or services that you may be interested in.
 If you apply for any particular product or service (including any loans issued by us or any investment in our business) we may collect additional information including for example your date of birth, information about your business and financial position and where applicable your tax file number.
-We will also collect data regarding your interactions with us (including transactions) and the management of our relationship with you (including by using analytics tools such as Google Analytics).
+We will also collect data regarding your interactions with us (including transactions) and the management of our relationship with you (including by using 3rd party analytics tools).

 Some of the information we collect may be credit information and credit eligibility information including:

-- other credit providers or commercial third party information providers including credit reporting bodies.
-The Privacy Act and this policy only applies to information relating to individuals.
+The Privacy Act and this policy only applies to information relating to individuals except to the extent required by law.

 We will use your personal information to provide products and services to you including without limitation: